South Metro Area Regional Transit

 South Metro Area Regional Transit (SMART) is a public transit system operated by the city government of Wilsonville, Oregon, United States.
 The system currently consists of seven routes and is funded by local businesses.
 It was created when Wilsonville petitioned to withdraw from the TriMet service district in the late 1980s.
-Offices of the agency are in the former city hall off Wilsonville Road.

 History

 After complaints from local business owners who felt they were having to pay too much in payroll tax to support the regional transit agency, TriMet, with little or no bus service being provided in exchange, the city decided to file a formal petition to withdraw from the TriMet district.
 Such withdrawals were allowed, if the municipality met certain conditions, under a law enacted by the Oregon Legislature in 1987.
 Wilsonville's petition to withdraw from the TriMet district was approved by the transit agency's board on November 30, 1988, and the withdrawal took effect on January 1, 1989.
 A condition of the TriMet ordinance permitting the withdrawal was that Wilsonville had to provide replacement transit service for at least one year.
 The change enabled the city to reduce the rate of the payroll tax levied on area businesses for transit from 0.6 percent to 0.3 percent.
 Initially, the city provided the required replacement service by contracting with TriMet, which in turn contracted with Buck Ambulance to give service with vans.
 However, Wilsonville later prepared to begin managing the service directly and to increase marketing of it, in hopes of improving ridership.

 In 1990, the city council approved naming the Wilsonville bus system WART, for Wilsonville Area Rapid Transit.
 Aware that the name was likely to inspire a few jokes, city officials proposed using a leaping frog in a new logo to be created, in order to show they had a sense of humor.
 The service was free at all times.